Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Coercive quadratic Lyapunov functions for linear systems with bounded input operators

 \section{Coercive quadratic Lyapunov functions for linear systems with bounded input operators}

-Importance of Lyapunov functions is due to the fact, that they are certificates for important stability properties.
-As we are interested in this note in ISS, we recall the following result from \cite[Theorem 8]{MiW17c}: \begin{proposition} Let $X$ be a Hilbert space, $A$ be the generator of a strongly continuous semigroup and $B\in L(U,X)$.
+Lyapunov functions are important since they are certificates for stability properties.
+As we are interested in ISS in this note, we recall the following result from \cite[Theorem 8]{MiW17c}: \begin{proposition} Let $X$ be a Hilbert space, $A$ be the generator of a strongly continuous semigroup and $B\in L(U,X)$.
 The following statements are equivalent: \begin{itemize} \item[(i)] \eqref{eq:Linear_System} is $L^p$-ISS for some $p\in [1,+\infty]$. \item[(ii)] \eqref{eq:Linear_System} is $L^p$-ISS for all $p\in [1,+\infty]$. \item[(iii)] There is a coercive $L^1$-ISS Lyapunov function for \eqref{eq:Linear_System}, which is an equivalent norm on $X$. \item[(iv)] There is a non-coercive quadratic $L^2$-ISS Lyapunov function for \eqref{eq:Linear_System}. \end{itemize} \end{proposition} Coercive $L^1$-ISS Lyapunov functions constructed in the proof of Proposition~\ref{prop:Lyapunov-criterion-for-ISS-bounded-operators} in \cite{MiW17c} to show the equivalence between (i) and (iii) are never quadratic.
 In fact, they are norms on $X$, equivalent to $\|\cdot\|$, and thus they are homogeneous of degree one.
-In this section, we show a criterion for existence of a quadratic coercive $L^2$-ISS Lyapunov function for linear systems with bounded input operators.
+In this section, we show a criterion for the existence of a quadratic coercive $L^2$-ISS Lyapunov function for linear systems with bounded input operators.

+We say that a \emph{semigroup $T$ is similar to a contraction semigroup}, if there exists a boundedly invertible operator $S:X\to X$ so that $(ST(t)S^{-1})_{t\geq 0}$ is a contraction semigroup.